Kruithne/KrameWork7/docs/AutoLoader.md

 - [x] Files inside of the KrameWork directory will be sourced for auto-loading `[INCLUDE_KRAMEWORK_DIRECTORY]`.
 - [x] Auto-loader will search recursively for class files `[RECURSIVE_SOURCING]`.

 These options can be configured by providing the constructor a bit-mask flag as the third parameter.
+Check the constants section further down in this document for full details on what the flags do.
 ```php
 // Here, we create an auto-loader with RECURSIVE_SOURCING disabled.
 new AutoLoader(null, null, AutoLoader::DEFAULT_FLAGS & ~AutoLoader::RECURSIVE_SOURCING);
 ```
-### Adding Source Locations
+##### Adding Source Locations
 To provide custom locations to source class files from, pass an array of paths to the constructor as the first parameter.
 Some things to note about the paths you provide:
 - Directory separators do not need to match the environment, the auto-loader will fix them automatically.